pdxiv/LuaScott/Adventure Editor Manual.md

 predefined position, an insertion before it is not allowed.

 No insertions are allowed before noun 6.
-Nouns 1-6 are the predefined room directions and they can not have any synonyms so no insertions may be done in them.
+Nouns 1-6 are the predefined room directions and they cannot have any synonyms so no insertions may be done in them.

 Also, at times a few blank lines may be needed between two